-- The Resident will be expected to develop at least one publishable quality paper, case report, or poster. - The resident will be required to develop one educational course or grand rounds case and present it at IUSO, Eye Surgeons of Indiana-sponsored event, or outside professional meeting/seminar/conference approved by the residency director. - It is strongly encouraged for the resident to pursue fellowship in AAO during their residency year.
+- The Resident will be expected to develop at least one publishable quality paper, case report, or poster. - The Resident will be required to develop one COPE-approved continuing education course and present it at Eye Surgeons of Indiana-sponsored CE or outside seminar/conference.

+• It is strongly encouraged for the resident to pursue fellowship in AAO during their residency year.
 By following the pathway to fellowship as outlined in the resident calendar, the resident will be on track to satisfy these requirements for residency program completion.